rtbrick/bngblaster/docsrc/sources/quickstart.rst

 First, you need to :ref:`install <install>` the BNG Blaster on your machine.

 In the next step, you create a virtual ethernet interface pair.
-This can be used by the BNG Blaster to send and received traffic.
+This can be used by the BNG Blaster to send and receive traffic.

 .. code-block:: none